 The course is unique in that it draws on a range of subject areas including education, sociology, psychology, social policy and social work.
 Through combining regular work placements with academic content, the course also integrates theory, policy and practice.

-In Years 1 and 2, you will carry out observational visits and work-shadowing activities in a relevant setting.
+You will carry out observational visits and work-shadowing activities in a relevant setting.
 If you are not already employed in working with children or young people will be expected to undertake 12 days of learning in children’s services setting in their final year.

 I am excited at the prospect of widening my knowledge and confidence in the hope that I can eventually give something back and help those less fortunate than myself in finding their voice so that they can live the best life that they can.